semaphore-protocol/semaphore/README.md

 yarn prettier
 ```

-or to automatically format the code:
+Or to automatically format the code:

 ```bash
 yarn prettier:write